JeeheonKim/interactive-color-segmentation-with-linear-programming/README.md

 ## How to start
 Currently, there is a single program called 'main.py'.<br>
-Go to your environment where python3 is installed and execute `python3 main.py`.<br>
+Go to the folder and launch a commandline environment where python3 is installed and execute `python3 main.py`.<br>
 If this fails, see if you have any package missing.<br>

 ## Additionally...